How much does it cost to board a dog?Get a free quote now

 Leaving home isn't easy when you have a pet you love so much.
 That's why when going away for a holiday or an emergency trip, the problem is: Who's going to take care of your furbabies?
 You don’t have to worry since many professionals offer dog boarding.
 But how much does dog boarding cost?
 If you're planning to book a service for dog boarding, here's what you can expect to pay:

 $25 - $50

 $46 - $90

 In-home dog boarding/dog sitter

-What's the average cost of boarding a dog for a week?
-It's usually $18 to $120 per dog and per day.
-The price depends on several factors.
+How much does dog boarding cost?
+It's usually $25 to $50 per dog and per day, and the price depends on several factors.